 Moving States

 Throughout the year, if you move and earn income in multiple states, keep track of how much income you make in each state that you are physically living in.
 There are also minimum income requirements for each state.
-So if you make little income in one state, you may not have to file state taxes there.
+So, if you make little income in one state, you may not have to file state taxes there.
 Generally if you make over $5,000 in one state you should start tracking how much you earn in each state.
+Most states offer a credit for taxes paid to another state, primarily to prevent double taxation.